Developer(s) – Iguana Entertainment

 Producer(s) – Jeff Spangenbreg & Darrin Stubbington

 Although this game was heavily slated as being a Doom clone, and with critics drawing inevitable similarities with the likes of Duke Nukem and Quake, there are those who still believe that Turok truly was the game to truly pioneer the 3D first-person shooting genre.
-This game remains one of my favourite shooters on the Nintendo 64, and for many reasons.
+This game remains one of my favorite shooters on the Nintendo 64, and for many reasons.

 Graphics – 8.5/10